Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 Discuss these questions with someone else in class:

 - How does the break out game work? (general overview)
  - Code flow what happens in what order?
 - The application state is the data that describes the state of your application.
  - How does break out define its application state?
  - The values stored by the game and how are they updated?

 ## How does Break Out work?

-The MDN break out code organizes it's code in the following areas.
+The MDN break out code organizes its code in the following areas.

-It uses variable to hold values, constants are values that don't change, functions encapsulate blocks of code, and some code that initializes the game.
+It uses variable to hold values, constants are values that don't change, functions encapsulate blocks of code and some code that initializes the game.

 ### Variables